 There is something about men in suits who sashay in sequence while belting out a parade of pop hits.
 Perhaps it is their “silhouettes” or each individual’s ability to “walk like a man”, but the quartet starring in Jersey Boys at Milton Keynes Theatre seem too good to be true as they side-step, sway and strut behind their microphone stands.

-Jersey Boys has been seen by over 19 million people worldwide and is the winner of 55 major awards.
+Jersey Boys has been seen by over nineteen million people worldwide, and won fifty-five major awards.
 Firmly established as one of the West End’s longest running and most popular shows, the original London production opened in 2008.
 Seven years on and it continues to play in the capital, currently raising the roof of The Piccadilly Theatre.
 Understandably, theatregoers have been clamouring for tickets to see the touring production during its current run here in the new city.

 Despite looking dapper dancing side-by-side, these streetwise crooners were no angels.
 Forever getting into trouble, prison was a revolving door for founding member Tommy DeVito and bass-playing bandmate Nick Massi.
 Little Frankie Castelluccio (the one with the megastar voice who would prosper under the stage name of Valli) also participated in the crimes that landed the others behind bars, yet was spared – apparently thanks to his vocal talents.